 Why Are Moths Attracted to Light?

 Nothing happens without reason.
-So let’s take a look at the more scientific side behind why are moths attracted to light.
+So let’s take a look at the more scientific side behind why why do these pests go to light.

 I See Light, I Get to Flight = Photo-taxis